-Our VISION is to rebuild a great nation by EDUCATING the UNDERPRIVILEGED through value based learning!
+Our VISION is to take part in building a harmoneus society by EDUCATING the NEEDY through value based learning!

 What we do

-Our MISSION is to build accessible, sustainable learning ecosystems to produce self-evolving, responsible social leaders capable of taking initiatives and driving positive changes in the society, for every citizen to live with dignity, self-respect and integrity.
+Our MISSION is to build accessible, sustainable learning ecosystem that produces self-evolving, responsible social leaders capable of taking initiatives and driving positive changes in the society, for every citizen to live with dignity, self-respect and integrity.

-To provide a kind of learning that is experiential and not only informational comprising of "life-skills", "emotional" and "intellectual" development for survival skills, personal, social wellbeing and competitive needs, to the:
+To provide a kind of learning that is child centric and experiential comprising of "physiological", "emotional", "intellectual" and "life-skill" development, to the:

 (A) Children of economically backward section;